caphodel/brackets-additional-right-click-menu/README.md

 Works on windows 7!!! :)

-Now support select all, UPPERCASE and lowercase, and some menu items will be disabled if a text is not selected.
+Now support select all, UPPERCASE and lowercase and some functionality from edit menu.
+Now ome menu items will be disabled if no text selected.